bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/02_data_understanding/B4_grain_definition.md

 ## payments

-Each row represents one payment record associated with an order.
+Each row represents one payment transaction associated with an order.

-Some orders contain multiple payment records because payment can be split across multiple payment sequences.
+Some orders contain multiple payment transaction because payment can be split across multiple payment sequences.

 ## reviews